 The end-time crisis of next-ism.
 Many ecologists and environmentalists I’ve familiar with insist that more things can go straight-out, hair-raisingly wrong than they can go right.
 It is easier to mismanage an ecosystem than it is to manage it.
 Ecosystem collapse is more certain than ecosystem sustainability; negative externalities are to be expected, positive ones not.
-What happens next is worse.
+Closing time in the gardens of the West is right now. . .always now.
+What happens next is even worse.

 Nature on its own is too complex to control, but our mismanagement of nature unleashes forces we ourselves cannot control.
 Probabilities of large system failure and cascades are primed to flip to 1.0 in no time flat.